Nikolai Ge: Legacy

 Ge died on his farm in 1894.
 The fate of many of his works remains a mystery.
 Ge had bequeathed all of his works to his Swiss benefactress, Béatrice de Vattville in exchange for a small stipend from her during his lifetime.
 When she died in 1952, none of Ge's works was found in her castle.
-Among the lost works is Ge's supposedly magnum opus painting The Crucifixion.
+His magnum opus painting The Crucifixion had already been given by his son to the Musée du Luxembourg in Paris in 1903, and is now in the Musée d'Orsay.

 Ge's drawings were later discovered by art collectors in Swiss second-hand stores as late as 1974.
 Many "were acquired by a young collector, Christoph Bolman [...] he had no idea of their origin, simply recognizing their value.
 Only some 15 years later, when he was visited during the Perestroika by Soviet acquaintances, did the attribution become clear.
 Negotiations for their acquisition and return to Russia – as a full collection, rather than sold off in parts – failed repeatedly during the 1990s.
 They were only concluded in 2011 after the Tretyakov Gallery was able to arrange sponsorship from a Russian state bank to purchase them for donation to the gallery's permanent collection."